 - Is my travel pack list complete (travel documents, passport, credit cards)?

 All this precaution and pre-organizing might seem a little excessive – and maybe it is.
 Of course, you could also just pack your things and drive to the airport.
-It would probably be as exciting, but you might have to come home after a few weeks, because you are running out of money and you forgot that nobody is feeding your cat…
+It would probably be as exciting, but you might have to come home after a few weeks.
+You might run out of money or you simply forgot that nobody has agreed on feeding your cat…

 Speaking for myself, I still find that the greatest pleasure lies in the anticipation.
 I am excited to hear about your travel planning tips and packing advice.
 Please let me know what your experiences with long term travel packing is and what I am missing on my check list.